fitrizulkaffli/mawarkencanaenterprise.com/README.md

 # Mawar Kencana Enterprise (2017)

-Archived website for Mawar Kencana Enterprise, a contractor company based in Ipoh, Perak, Malaysia.
-Developed as a freelance project using Adobe Muse, Adobe’s now-deprecated website builder.

-The website is no longer available due to domain and hosting expiration.
-A new version can now be accessed at [https://mawarkencana.com.my](https://mawarkencana.com.my).
-It is uploaded here for historical record and to showcase my early web design and development work.
+This is a freelance website project, designed and developed for Mawar Kencana Enterprise.
+This website was built using Adobe Muse.

+## Purpose
+The GitHub Pages version serves portfolio purposes, showcasing my earliest web design and development work.
+A redesigned version is accessible at [https://mawarkencana.com.my](https://mawarkencana.com.my).

+## Technologies Used
+The project was built using Adobe Muse.

+## Status
+This project is archived and is no longer actively maintained.

+## License
+This repository is for portfolio purposes only and is not licensed for commercial use.